tim96/my-symfony-starter/README.md

-# Symfony starter
+# Symfony starter kit
-Starter project for symfony 2
+Starter kit project for symfony 3

-I am using Symfony 2.8 because it has LTS support at this moment.<br>
+I am using Symfony 3.4 because it has LTS support at this moment.
-The next LTS release will be Symfony 3.4 in 2018.
+The next LTS release will be Symfony 4.4 in 2020.

+Contains:
+- Doctrine packages for connect with databases
+- Fixture packages for generate mock data for test cases